 They're handy to have so if a player comes available, you know whether they are: a) an upgrade over what you currently have and, b) if you need to plug a spot with a player coming up for free agency (need to maintain leverage with alternatives).

 Obviously, we're not Bill Belichick and Nick Caserio, and we'll never have access to their internal grades and data.
 But you still need to have your eye on the ball.
 Taking that depth-chart overview allows you to see a little bit more clearly where things stand with the Patriots' roster.

-What you'll find are offensive and defensive depth charts and also color-coded by contract status.
-Then we have a chart that ranks the 12 "needs" at this point for the Patriots, and what part of the offseason they might use to fill that spot (veteran free agency, budget free agency, draft).
+What you'll find are offensive and defensive depth charts that are color-coded by contract status.
+Then we have a chart that ranks the 13 "needs" at this point for the Patriots, and what part of the offseason they might use to fill that spot (veteran free agency, budget free agency, draft).
 We'll be updating this as the offseason moves along with the moves and more thoughts: